Veronika Kudermetova: 2015–17: Major & WTA Tour debut

 The 2015 season saw Kudermetova failing to win a single title on the ITF Circuit as she had a 15–15 win–loss record with just one final reached.
 Her year-end ranking was 400.

 After a lacklustre start to 2016, Kudermetova made her first final of the year at Andijan in May.
 It was followed by consecutive $25k titles in Imola and Astana, ensuring that she moved into the world's top 300 for the first time.
 A fourth final of the season in Telavi marked her continuous rise.
 Her ranking soon made it possible for a direct admission into the main draw of the Taipei Challenger, her debut on a WTA 125 tournament.
-She won her first match against Varatchaya Wongteanchai before losing in the second round.
+She won her first match against Varatchaya Wongteanchai, before losing in the second round.

 Overall, she enjoyed a 34–18 win–loss record in 2016, with a total of two ITF Circuit titles.
 Her year-end ranking improved by a total of 190 spots, ending at the 210th spot.

-Her Grand Slam debut came at the 2017 Australian Open, where she lost in the first round of qualifying.
+Her major debut came at the 2017 Australian Open, where she lost in the first round of qualifying.
 Attempting a transition onto the WTA Tour, she played qualifying in multiple events but failed to reach the main draw in all of them.
-Kudermetova won her first qualifying round at the 2017 French Open but fell in her next match.
+Kudermetova won her first qualifying round at the French Open but fell in her next match.
 She reached her first WTA 125 quarterfinal, at the 2017 Taipei Challenger to end off the year.

 Kudermetova had a 28–24 win-loss record for 2017, failing to reach any finals but recorded more appearances on the WTA Tour.

 2018: Top 30 win, first career main-draw win

 After starting the year with a triumph at the $25k event at the Yokohama Challenger, she qualified for her first WTA Tour event at the Porsche Tennis Grand Prix, a Premier tournament.
 Riding on her momentum, Kudermetova stunned top-30 player Carla Suárez Navarro in the first round before putting up a strong performance against eventual champion and top-10 player Karolína Plíšková.

 She reached the final round of qualifying at the French Open for the first time in her career, where she fell to Barbora Krejčíková.
 Another big win soon followed as she beat defending champion Anett Kontaveit on grass, in the first round of the Rosmalen Open.
 Furthermore, she stunned Belinda Bencic in her next match, reaching her first WTA Tour quarterfinal.
 She reached another WTA quarterfinal at the Ladies Championship Gstaad where she defeated Viktória Kužmová, before falling to Eugenie Bouchard, in straight sets.

-She had a 34–23 win-loss record for the year, gaining first success on the WTA Tour.
+She had a 34–23 win-loss record for the year, gaining first success on WTA Tour.